-1. Start packing 1-2 weeks before your trip.
 This gives you plenty of time to create your wardrobe and map out when you might be wearing each outfit.
 I personally will jot down each outfit for each day or activity.
-This is key to not over pack.
+This is key to not overpack.
 Look at your itinerary and plan accordingly.

 We love the Pack This!
 Pad, from Knock Knock, $7, to be able to visualize your needs easily.

-2. Packing for changing temperatures can be bulky, so unless you are heading to a cold weather destination, my favorite piece to pack to ward off a chill is a pashmina.
-It packs lightly, can keep you warm especially if you layer, and it doubles as a modesty piece that you can wear to cover your shoulders when visiting cultural churches, temples or other scared places.
+It packs lightly, can keep you warm especially if you layer, and it doubles as a modesty piece that you can wear to cover your shoulders when visiting cultural churches, temples or other sacred places.

-3. Take 1 medium/large carry-on tote with essentials such as a book, electronics, I.D. and other items you do not want to chance left in your checked luggage, and a small cross body bag that you can use as your day bag on your sight-seeing excursions.
 This way you can leave your larger bag in the hotel and only carry the bare minimum out and about for the day.
-The smaller cross body can double for your wallet in the larger tote.
+The smaller crossbody can double for your wallet in the larger tote.

-4. Let’s talk neutral shoes, as these little beauties are essential to a great trip, but they can take up a lot of space in your luggage – and comfort is a must!
+But they can take up a lot of space in your luggage – and comfort is a must!
 I opt for shades of neutral, specifically nude, so they go with everything, or you can do a pop of color if you are keeping your outfits neutral.
 For you heel loving ladies like me, the best bet is a wedge, they can easily pair with dresses, shorts or pants.
 Nude Walking Wedge and Gladiator Wedge are two great choices.
 If flats are more your style, then look for something that can easily transition from all day to dresses for evening dinner.
-This pointy toe Rothy flat makes a great choice, and with so many colors and space saving style you can easily fit a few pairs in.
+This pointy toe Rothy flat makes a great choice, and with so many colors and space-saving style you can easily fit a few pairs in.

+Need help creating your capsule wardrobe or finding travel clothes for women?
 Want to look your stylish best?
-Contact Dallas Personal Stylist– The Style Signature
+Contact Dallas Personal Stylist– The Style Signature!